bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 This document specifies a twisted Edwards curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar multiplications that are faster than any alternative.
-As described in [Curve4Q], Curve4Q is the only known curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 while offering close to 128 bits of security.
+As described in [Curve4Q], Curve4Q is the only known elliptic curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 and has a prime order subgroup of order approximately 2^246.
+No known elliptic curve with such a decomposition has a larger subgroup.
 This "uniqueness" allays concerns about selecting curves vulnerable to undisclosed attacks.

 # Mathematical Prerequisites